Stop throwing butts on the street!

 Raising awarenes and ashtrays

-The plan of the City will raise awareness in a first phase through a poster campaign, flyers and street campaigns such as handing out pocket ashtrays.
-Furthermore, a network of public ashtrays will be installed and clearly visible signs will be placed on existing garbage cans with ashtrays and a extinguishing system.
+The plan of the City raised awareness in a first phase through a poster campaign, flyers and street campaigns such as handing out pocket ashtrays.
+Furthermore, a network of public ashtrays was installed and clearly visible signs were placed on existing garbage cans with ashtrays and a extinguishing system.